 "This tells the extraordinary 100-year-old story of the satirical newspaper The Wipers Times, printed on a salvaged press by Tommies in World War I at Ypres.
 Each issue was stuffed with spoof items, groaning puns and a wholesale lack of due respect for high command.
 It offered medical advice - 'Are you suffering from optimism?' - put a ban on gloomy war poetry and took up the top brass's obsession with attacking by asking its readers: 'Are you offensive enough?'...
 A tribute to the publication that made the Tommies chuckle in the teeth of hell, this touching show is a laugh a minute.
 Or to quote the paper after a heavy chlorine attack: 'It's a gas!'
 The Mail on Sunday

-The Wipers Times in London at the Arts Theatre public previews from 15 October 2018, opens on 18 October 2018 and closes on 1 December 2018
+The Wipers Times in London at the Arts Theatre previewed from 15 October 2018, opened on 18 October 2018 and closed on 1 December 2018